Self Sufficient People: 18 Things They Do Without Realizing It

 10 – Not afraid to be alone

-Whether they’re married or single, these folks aren’t afraid to be alone.
-They can do life without feeling the need to have people around them all the time.
+Whether married or single, these folks aren’t afraid to be alone.
+They can do life without having people around them all the time.
 They enjoy downtime at home, reading, or relaxing.
 Living with a sense of freedom to be alone or with people is a habit of the self-sufficient person.
 It may be frustrating for you as a friend, but you won’t take it personally once you realize this habit.

 11 – Set high standards for themselves